 So what can be done?

-I’ve seen a lot of staff persons at churches be absolutely perfect for building a church to 200 or so attenders.
-But then, those very same skill-sets and practices kept them from building the church to 500.
+I’ve seen a lot of staff people at churches be absolutely perfect for growing a church to 200 or so attenders.
+But then, those very same skillsets and practices kept them from growing the church to 500.

-It’s not that you fire those folks at critical growth stages, as much as you realize that either someone grows into a Rancher role, or you bring in Ranchers to continue the effective and necessary work of the Shepherds.
+It’s not that churches should fire those people at critical growth stages.
+But it is important to realize that either someone must grow into a Rancher role, or you need to bring in Ranchers to continue the effective and necessary work of the Shepherds.

 So let’s drop the bashing of “Pastors as CEOs” and realize a deeper truth.
 In Scripture, both shepherding and ranching were called for.